ConSol-Monitoring/omd-labs-docker/README.md

 The container can still be started without any drop-in mount, of course.
 In that case Ansible will only start the OMD site "demo" and the global Apache web server.

-Have a look at the [**Sakuli project**](https://github.com/Consol/sakuli) OMD-drop-in rule, which

-* creates examples Nagios objects (hosts/services/commands)
-* installs the graph template
-* configures mod-gearman to receive Sakuli events